 1) The Voice of the Spirit (inward impression)

 You always know when God is speaking to you because His prompting will burn within you.

 2) The Voice of Reason (common sense)

 Often times we don’t use common sense when making decisions.
 For example, common sense would involve looking at your skills relative to the area of ministry you’re interested in.

 3) The Voice of Friends (trusted friends)

 4) The Voice of Opportunity (circumstances)

 Be aware of the doors the Lord will open for you.
-He specializes in orchestrating circumstances around you so that you can see His provision (1 Cor.16:9; Col. 4:3).
-The word “doors” in scripture are symbolic of opportunities.
+He specializes in orchestrating circumstances around you so that you can see His provision (1 Corinthians 16:9; Colossians 4:3).
+The word “doors” in Scripture are symbolic of opportunities.
 Remember, vision precedes provision!